-How to use safely
+How to use more safely

-‘top tips for staying safe’
+Top tips for staying safe

 If you are planning to drink or use drugs try to stay safe.

-Avoid mixing drugs and alcohol – mixing drugs and alcohol can have unpredictable side effects and put additional strain on you organs.
+Mixing drugs and alcohol can have unpredictable side effects and put additional strain on your organs.

-Know what you are taking – make sure you know the dose and possible side effects of drugs before taking them.
+Make sure you know the dose and possible side effects of drugs before taking them.

-Make sure someone is there to look out for you – if you are using alone, tell someone where you are and what you are doing, or make sure you have a friend who isn’t drinking or using drugs if you are using in a group.
+If you are using alone, tell someone where you are and what you are doing, or make sure you have a friend who isn’t drinking or using drugs if you are using in a group.
 It will mean someone can help if it goes wrong.

-Keep hydrated – aim to sip a pint of water over an hour, particularly if you are dancing.
+Aim to sip a pint of water over an hour, particularly if you are dancing.

-Protect yourself – if someone you don’t know well is offering you free drink or drugs, ask yourself what they might want in return.
+If someone you don’t know well is offering you free drink or drugs, ask yourself what they might want in return.
 Know the risks and how to stay safe.